LokeLoki/llama-swap-dashboard/README.md

 - Works with both llama-swap and plain llama-server
 - Multi-GPU and heterogeneous (NVIDIA + AMD) setups are supported
-- New model architectures may need table entries for best estimate accuracy.
+- Future model architectures may need table entries for best estimate accuracy.

 ## License